 The Directors have separate and independent access to the Company Secretary.
-The Company Secretary is responsible for, among other things, ensuring that the Board's procedures are observed and the Company's Constitution, relevant rules and regulations, including requirements of the Securities and Futures Act, Companies Act and Catalist Rules, are complied with.
+The Company Secretary is responsible for, among other things, ensuring that the Board's procedures are observed and the Company's Memorandum and Articles of Association, relevant rules and regulations, including requirements of the Securities and Futures Act, Companies Act and SGX-ST Listing Manual Section B: Rules of Catalist ("Listing Manual"), are complied with.
 The Company Secretary also assists the Chairman and the Board in implementing and strengthening corporate governance practices and processes, with a view to enhancing long-term shareholder value, as well as assisting the Chairman in ensuring good information flows within the Board and its board committees and between management and the Non-Executive and Independent Directors.